**This post contains affiliate links and I will be compensated if you make a purchase after clicking through my links.

 Proofing baskets are a breeze to use and accessible to everyone.

 Combine them with a quality bread baking stone and home bread making has never been so easy.
+Be sure to add your personal touch to the loaf using a bread lame.

 Proofing baskets, also called brotformen or bannetons, are designed to help the loaves maintain their structure and shape during their final rise.
 They can be found in various shapes and sizes to offer diversity in the bread you make.